Request for Assistance Form

 - To notify HHS of trafficking concerns within 24 hours of having credible information that a foreign national minor may be a victim of trafficking (22 U.S.C. § 7105 (b))

 - To connect potential victims of trafficking with local trafficking victim assistance providers for case management services

-Steps to Request Assistance Using the RFA
+Steps to Request Assistance

 If you are working with a foreign national minor (non-US citizen/legal permanent resident and currently under 18) and have concerns that they may have experienced forced labor or commercial sex at any point in their life, take the following steps: